 11. Don’t Sign Anything You Don’t Understand

 When you plan to insure your car or purchase a new vehicle, you need to make sure you don’t jump at every first offer.
 Take your time and evaluate everything you plan to sign.
 If you receive a quote for a cheaper premium than anywhere else, be wary.
+Car insurance rates that look cheap probably are cheap, and you may find that your collision and comprehensive coverage barely covers you for anything at all.

 Most times if something looks too good to be true, then it most likely is.
 Read all the small print or have an attorney help you decipher it.